kimdanny/blog/_posts/trading-diary/2020-09-10-trading-log.md

 - Better range of vision (they say)

 - Price is lower than Velodyne.
 Some people might say this can't be a mojor reason for investment, but in SPAC investment this makes sense a lot.
-SPAC HAS MINIMUM PRICE normally set to \$10, and both GRAF and GMHI started from \$10.
-Even if they failed to make their company listed in market, investors will get their \$10 back from them.
+SPAC HAS MINIMUM PRICE.
+Normally set to \$10, from which both GRAF's and GMHI's price was started.
+Even if they failed to make their company listed in market, investors will get their 10 dollars back from them.
-GRAF had gone up to \$30 from \$10, while GMHI had gone up to \$12 from \$10.
+The price of GRAF had gone up to $30 from $10, while GMHI's price had gone up to $12 from $10.
 I'm not sure if Luminar's technology is better than that of Velodyne, but Luminar is more attractive place for investors and this is the way I see Luminar.

 - Young and innovative CEO, who dropped out of his college and found \$3B worth startup.
 (Just an extra fun reason, which looks quite cool to me)